AI4Cryst/ASUGNN/src/README.md

 4. **ASU_codec_block**: A codec block that integrates self-attention, cross-attention, and multi-layer perceptron (MLP) modules, forming the building blocks of the ASUGNN architecture.

-5. **ASU_Codec**: A stack of `ASU_codec_block` modules that forms the core of the attention-based encoder, facilitating complex feature extraction and representation learning.
+5. **ASU_encoder**: A stack of `ASU_codec_block` modules that forms the core of the attention-based encoder, facilitating complex feature extraction and representation learning.

 ### predict.py